ukaea/PROCESS/documentation/proc-pages/installation/installation-ubuntu.md

 on Linux.
 If the installation was successful the command `process` should be available on the command line.

 To rebuild, for example after making a change to the Fortran source, run `cmake --build build` again.
-Python-only changes can be installed using `pip install .` when in the PROCESS root directory.
+Python-only changes are reflected immediately, as the `cmake` build script performs a development (editable) installation by default.

 The PROCESS test suite provides through tests that can be used to confirm a successful installation; the tests can then be used to verify changes you make have not affected the wider codebase.